 We know you’re probably wondering how Mapsted managed to create an accurate indoor positioning system that doesn’t rely on beacons or Wi-Fi.
 Truth is, the technology is highly innovative and patented, so this information is scarce.
 If you do want to learn more about Mapsted’s hardware-free indoor positioning technology, click here.

-In short, Mapsted uses an advanced algorithm that consists of a unique combination of sources to accurately pinpoint a user location in any indoor venue, allowing them to precisely guide that user along their journey.
+In short, Mapsted uses an advanced algorithm that consists of a unique combination of sources to accurately pinpoint a user located in any indoor venue, allowing them to precisely guide that user along their journey.

 How to Build an Indoor Positioning System

-To build your own indoor positioning system, first you must think about what exactly your positioning needs are- do you need Mapsted’s positioning services, marketing services, analytics services, or everything?
+To build your own indoor positioning system, first, you must think about what exactly your positioning needs are- do you need Mapsted’s positioning services, marketing services, analytics services, or everything?